oscimp/WRTD-FMC-ADC/README.md

 # WRTD-FMC-ADC
 White Rabbit Trigger Distribution (WRTD) for the reference design SPEC150T + FMC ADC 100MHz 14 bits 4 channels

+The documentation includes, and should be read in the following order:

 - `qemu_setup` describes how to configure QEMU to be used with this project (completely optionnal)
 - `wrtd_installation` covers how to install all the dependencies needed for this application
 - `wrtd_usage` explains how to use the project and provides some examples
-- `si570` synthetizes the researches that were made to synchronize the ADC clock to White Rabbit
+- `si570` synthetizes the researches that were made to synchronize the ADC clock to White Rabbit.
+This document concludes with work in progress and perspectives on locking the ADC clock on the White Rabbit referenced oscillators, which is currently (Aug.
+2021) not the case.

 ## List of abbreviations: